SvnSchmdt/k3s/README.md

 2. Run setup scripts or follow individual setup guides in each folder.

 3. Customize the configuration files to match your domain, Cloudflare API key, and app settings.

+## 📄 License

+MIT License.
+Feel free to use and adapt!